 Hull 2017 is a charity, which was set up to deliver the year of culture, to help transform the city by promoting it as a place to visit, do business with and invest in.
 As part of a wider legacy, another aim is to build capacity for Hull as a centre for culture and creativity, which are increasingly recognised as important economic drivers for cities.
-If we attract an extra one million visitors next year, they will be spending money on accommodation, in pubs, bars, restaurants and shops, which will benefit the local economy and the bottom line for Hull businesses.
+Hull 2017 aims to attrach an extra one million visitors next year, and they will be spending money on accommodation, in pubs, bars, restaurants and shops, which will benefit the local economy and the bottom line for Hull businesses.
+Add Place Des Anges visitor figures – no hotel rooms available etc.

 The council’s £3.6m investment in the Year of Culture was specifically for culture and would not have been available for other activity.
-This investment has meant we have been able to secure many times that amount from other sources.
+This investment has meant we have been able to secure ten times that amount from other sources.
 This is money that is specifically to support cultural activity in the city and would not have been available without that initial investment.
 It is worth remembering that this is not just about one year, it is about creating a legacy for Hull and its residents for the longer term.

+NB See siana-Mae & James T’s funding information document.

 Hull 2017 – Alternative Sources of Funding

 We have detailed below some information which may assist with project funding, should you wish to pursue alternative funding streams.